DScheglov/di-tory/docs/concepts.md

 This description is a bit simplified.
 The actual behavior is a bit more complex and is described in the "life Cycles" section of the documentation.

-In the example above, all instances are "module" scoped, because it's the default scope and we didn't specify any other.
+In the [Getting Started Example](./../examples/getting-started/), all instances are "module" scoped, because it's the default scope and we didn't specify any other.

 ## Implementation